Here’s how you can pamper your paws this monsoon...

-After a mucky rainy day, your hands, feet and skin at large need thorough cleaning.
+After a mucky rainy day, your hands, feet and skin at large need a thorough cleaning.
 One way to do that is to soak your feet in warm water mixed with some Epsom salt to keep them odour-free.

 However, washing your skin frequently can rob its moisture and make it dry.
 So during monsoon specifically, make sure you use a moisturising body wash that will help restore your skin’s moisture by deeply nourishing it.
 Dove’s Deep Nourishing Body Wash we think is perfect to keep your skin healthy and well cared for during these moist days.